Kalamansig: History

 The existing seat of government of Kalamansig was formerly the municipality of Lebak.
 The first attempt to separate was on Lebak (presently Kalamansig) was under the municipal district of Kiamba while Salaman (now Lebak) use under the district of Dinaig on August 18, 1947, under Executive Order No. 82. and it was again reunited under one independent municipality of Lebak on December 31, 1948.
 The seat of government was transferred to Salaman on April 12, 1951.

 Ten years later, the Municipality of Kalamansig formally created by the virtue of Executive Order No. 459 dated December 29, 1961 signed by Carlos P. Garcia, creating the municipality of Kalamansig from certain barangays of Lebak and Palimbang.

+There are 20 barangays and sitios carved out from Lebak: